GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

   We strongly encourage agencies to avoid requesting for split tunnel allowlisting to reduce or prevent harmful security attacks.
 However, if you still intend to allow a VPN IP, [create a support request to request](https://go.gov.sg/seed-techpass-support).
 Our team may need additional information to evaluate this request.

-  For more information, refer to [split tunnel allowlist](additional-resources/split-tunnel-allowlist).
+  For more information, see [split tunnel allowlist](additional-resources/split-tunnel-allowlist).

   </details>